TaylorMade SLDR Driver: Editor Review

 More speed, less spin

 Pros: The SLDR has a center of gravity that is lower and more forward than any driver TaylorMade has ever produced.
 That allows golfers to launch the ball higher and with less spin, which is the key to longer drivers.
-It also gives the it slightly faster ball speeds and more forgiveness, particularly on shots hit low on the face.
+It also gives the it slightly faster ball speeds more forgiveness on shots hit low on the face.
 Instead of white, the SLDR has a handsome gray metallic crown that reminds us of TaylorMade’s popular 300 Series drivers from the past.
 Its 20-gram sliding weight is also faster and easier to adjust that TaylorMade’s moveable weight systems, and allows for much more precise tuning.

 Cons: The SLDR doesn’t have a “face angle adjuster” like previous drivers from TaylorMade, which will force some golfers to manipulate the face angle to their desired position at address.
 It’s also not a “one size fits all” driver, which is good and bad.
 SLDR drivers have a 3-degree range of adjustability (1.5 degrees up or down) — 1 degree less than the R1.
 But the range of lofts offered by the four different heads (8, 9.5, 10.5 and 12 degrees) extends from 6.5 degrees to 13.5 degrees — three degrees greater than the R1.
 Aesthetically, those who liked TaylorMade’s matte white crowns or the cool factor of the R1′s racing stripe will be stuck with a more traditional, glossy gray crown.